Teaching salaries and living expenses in the United States

 Estimated monthly pay with federal and state deductions

 Based on a sample $37,000 salary paid over 12 months (Actual salaries, state and federal taxes may vary.)

 *First-year teachers may be eligible for FICA exemption for up to two calendar years, based upon prior presence in the US.

 Estimated ranges for monthly expenses

-Based on initial costs, Participate Learning recommends that all new teachers bring a minimum of $3,000 to put towards relocation expenses (car down payment, utility deposits, etc.).
+Based on initial costs, Participate Learning recommends that all new ambassadors bring a minimum of $3,000 to put towards relocation expenses (car down payment, utility deposits, etc.).

 [Back to top]